JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Methodology

-\paragraph{Preparing the 3D Instances for Semantic Alignment.} The next step is to associate each instance mask \(\mathcal{M}_j\) with a corresponding \(d\)-dimensional semantic embedding \(\mathbf{e}_j^{\text{3D}} \in \mathbb{R}^d\) that enables open-vocabulary reasoning.
-The instance mask plays a crucial role in our framework: due to the wide field of view introduced by the proposed tangential decomposition, each view may contain multiple objects and background regions.
+The next step is to associate each instance mask \(\mathcal{M}_j\) with a corresponding \(d\)-dimensional semantic embedding \(\mathbf{e}_j^{\text{3D}} \in \mathbb{R}^d\) that enables open-vocabulary reasoning.
+The instance mask plays a crucial role in our framework: due to the wide field of view introduced by our tangential decomposition, each view may contain multiple objects and background regions.
 By isolating only the pixels belonging to the target instance, the mask prevents semantic contamination from surrounding objects and enables complete and consistent feature aggregation for the object of interest.
 To achieve this, we start by projecting the 3D points in \(\mathcal{M}_j\) into each tangential perspective image \(\mathbf{I}^t\) utilizing the tangential pose is given by $[\mathbf{R}^t, \mathbf{t}^t]=[\mathbf{R}_{r,\,\text{local}}\mathbf{R}^p, \mathbf{t}^p]$.
-Thus, we obtain the 3D to 2D matched pixel coordinates of instance \(\mathcal{M}_j\) in \(\mathbf{I}^t\) as
+Thus, we obtain the 3D to 2D matched pixel coordinates of instance \(\mathcal{M}_j\) in \(\mathbf{I}^t\) as:

 where \(\mathbf{K}\) is the intrinsic of the tangential camera.
 Now we remove all the matches that are empty and only consider the set of non-empty matches: \(\{\mathbf{M}^t_j\}\).
 We then choose \(K\)-tangential images with the highest number of 3D to 2D matched pixel-coordinates by computing \(\textbf{top}_k(K)[\sum_{u_k,v_k}\mathbf{M}^t_j(u,v)]\) for each 3D instance mask \(\mathcal{M}_j\).